wp-plugins/nextgen-facebook/readme.txt

 = 7.7 =

-Added new 'Image Dimensions' options for Open Graph and Pinterest in the custom Social Settings metabox (Pro version), plus other improvements and new features.
+New 'Image Dimensions' options for Open Graph and Pinterest in the custom Social Settings metabox (Pro version), plus other new features and improvements.

 = 7.6.13.3 =